4 Ways MACH Makes Your Organization Ready for Change

 Perceived Risk:

-Without MACH technology, organizational structures are constrained by the limited tools in their suite.
+Without composable tech, organizational structures are constrained by the limited tools in their suite.
 Technology Management teams are more empowered when accessing these tools than other disciplines, which also means that their workload is higher.
-MACH distributes this workload among the broader team across all disciplines by allowing them to use tools directly without seeking assistance from Technology Management teams.
-Is it beneficial for these teams to get out of their comfort zones and learn to use new MACH-based tools?
+Composable architectures distribute this workload among the broader team across all disciplines by allowing them to use tools directly without seeking assistance from Technology Management teams.
+Is it beneficial for these teams to get out of their comfort zones and learn to use new tools?

 Response:

-The relationship between Technology Management and other disciplines improves, thanks to MACH.
-Not only do Technology Management teams build this muscle, but MACH also democratizes skill development across the organization, creating career growth and learning opportunities for employees.
+The relationship between Technology Management and other disciplines improves with composable tech.
+Not only do Technology Management teams build this muscle, but a composable approach also democratizes skill development across the organization, creating career growth and learning opportunities for employees.
 For example, when companies use a legacy CMS as part of their suite, marketing personnel send over write-ups to Technology Management teams, who add them to the website.
-MACH introduces individual tools that can be used directly by different teams, with an easy and fast adoption process for team members.
+Composable tools can be used directly by different teams, with an easy and fast adoption process for team members.
 So the marketing team is empowered to publish their work independently while still adhering to enterprise-class governance and change management processes.
 This initially uncomfortable change improves the dynamics between the different disciplines and reduces organizational bottlenecks, freeing up team capacity as they work more independently and require less external support.

 Researchers estimate that COVID-19’s economic fallout fast-forwarded the adoption of technology to digitize operations by as much as six years.
 Companies using monolithic suites were forced to reconsider their software ecosystems, but those using modern tech stacks were able to replace old tools with new ones to meet such demands.
 For example, HR reforms were inevitable with the advent of online job applications, interviews, and onboarding.
 A tech stack with HR-specific tools allowed HR teams to work independently and transform to address the demands.
 These transformations help companies build a culture of learning and innovation where talent thrives.